mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 An API (Application Programming Interface) in the interface with which developers interact with your software.
 In the Python world, the API of your Python library is the set of modules, classes, functions and other attributes made available to your users.
 For example, users can do `from your_library import this_function`: `this_function` is part of the API of `your_library`.

-Often times, when you develop a library, you create functions, classes, etc. that are only useful internally: they are not supposed to be used by your users.
+Oftentimes, when you develop a library, you create functions, classes, etc. that are only useful internally: they are not supposed to be used by your users.
 Python does not provide easy or standard ways to actually *prevent* users from using internal objects, so, to distinguish public objects from internal objects, we usually rely on conventions, such as prefixing internal objects' names with an underscore, for example `def _internal_function(): ...`, to mark them as "internal".

 Prefixing an object's name with an underscore still does not prevent users from importing and using this object, but it *informs* them that they are not supposed to import and use it, and that this object might change or even disappear in the future, *without notice*.

 On the other hand, public objects are supposed to stay compatible with previous versions of your library for at least a definite amount of time, to prevent downstream code from breaking.
 Any change that could break downstream code is supposed to be communicated *before* it is actually released.
 Maintainers of the library usually allow a period of time where the public object can still be used as before, but will emit deprecation warnings when doing so, hinting users that they should upgrade their use of the object (or use another object that will replace it).
 This period of time is usually called a deprecation period.

 So, how do we mark an object as public?
-How do we inform our users which objects can safely be used, and which one are subject to unnotified changes?
+How do we inform our users which objects can safely be used, and which ones are subject to unnotified changes?
 Usually, we rely again on the underscore prefix convention: if an object isn't prefixed with an underscore, it means that it is public.
 But essentially, your public API is what you say it is.
 If you clearly document that a single function of your package is public, and that all others are subject to unnotified changes and whose usage by users is not supported, then your public API is composed of this single function, and nothing else. **Public APIs are a matter of communication.** Concretely, it's about deciding what parts of your code base are public, and communicating that clearly.

 Some components are obviously considered for the public API of a Python package: